Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Effective Hamiltonian: Canonical Transformation

-There are nine second order or virtual hopping processes that contribute to and form the effective Hamiltonian.
-The first and second are processes describing two particles of the same component exchanging positions.
-The eighth and ninth are processes when component $b$ (or $a$) hops from $(i+1) \lor (i-1)$ to $i$ and component $a$ (or $b$) hops from $i$ to $(i+1) \lor (i-1)$.
-These four processes have been studied previously~\cite{Demler2002} and result in the formation of $z$ FM and $xy$ FM phases.
+There are nine second-order or virtual hopping processes that contribute to and form the effective Hamiltonian.
+The first and second describe two particles of the same component exchanging positions.
+The eighth and ninth are when component $b$ (or $a$) hops from $(i+1) \lor (i-1)$ to $i$ and component $a$ (or $b$) hops from $i$ to $(i+1) \lor (i-1)$.
+These four processes have been studied previously~\cite{Altman2003} and result in $xy$FM and either $z$AFM or FM phases.
 With the introduction of $J_2$, five additional processes arise.
-The third process describes component $a$ at $i+1$ and $b$ at $i$ exchange positions.
+The third process describes component $a$ at $i+1$ and $b$ at $i$ exchanging positions.
 The fourth and sixth together represent $(a \lor b)_i,a_{i+1} \rightarrow b_i,(a \lor b)_{i+1}$.
 Similarly, the fifth and seventh together describe $b_i,(a \lor b)_{i+1} \rightarrow (a \lor b)_i,a_{i+1}$.
-The processes are derived and expressed as follows:
+These processes are derived and expressed as follows:

-The fourth and fifth processes together contribute to the fictitious magnetic field $h_x$ and new correlation $J_{xz}$.
+The fourth and fifth processes together contribute to the fictitious magnetic field $h_x$ and novel correlation $J_{xz}$.

-The sixth and seventh processes together contribute to the fictitious magnetic field $h_x$ and new correlation $J_{zx}$.
+The sixth and seventh processes together contribute to the fictitious magnetic field $h_x$ and novel correlation $J_{zx}$.

 Then, the second term ($\mathcal{P}H\mathcal{Q}\frac{1}{\mathcal{Q}H\mathcal{Q}}\mathcal{Q}H\mathcal{P}$) in the expansion \ref{eqn:A1}:

 Finally, the effective spin Hamiltonian is: